- About Switched-on-Schoolhouse

 PRO – If you have more than two children, SOS is cheaper.

-If you were to do everything on Monarch, you have to pay for each child, so if you have many children, buying the SOS CDs will be better as you can use it for as many children as you want.
+If you were to do everything on Monarch, you have to pay for each child, so if you have many children, buying the SOS CDs will be better as you can use them for as many children as you want.

 PRO – Buying SOS also means you can reduce your internet usage